opensearch-project/documentation-website/_dashboards/reporting-cli.md

 Give your repository the name `opensearch-reporting-cli`.

-In addition to the Amazon ECR instructions, you need to make several adjustments for the Reporting CLI to function properly.
+In addition to the Amazon ECR instructions, you need to make several adjustments for the Reporting CLI to function properly as described in the following steps in this procedure.

 ### Step 3: Run the push commands